Jeb Dunnuck - 28/12/2016

 Domaine Pierre Gaillard

-Pierre grew up amongst vines.
+Pierre Gaillard grew up amongst vines.
 At 12, he was found ploughing his family vineyard with a horse.
-He studied winemaking in Montpellier, before buying his first vineyards in 1981.
-He revived the “Clos de Cuminaille”, an ancient wine growing estate dating back to Roman times.
+Following his winemaking studies in Montpellier, he bought his first lands in St. Joseph in 1981, reviving the “Clos de Cuminaille” – an ancient wine growing estate dating back to Roman times.

-In recent years, Pierre’s son and daughters have been getting more involved at the domaine; Pierre’s passion and influence still remains at the core of this impressive property situated in the hills of Malleval.
-As well as being one of the top growers in St Joseph, Pierre is one of a handful of producers realising the potential of the vineyards in Seyssuel in the north of the region.
-He has over 60 parcels spread over 35 hectares in the Northern Rhône, which makes for an extremely comprehensive overview of all these appellations have to offer.
-His 2019s show depth, poise, and elegance, with a distinctive note of black pepper running through his various incantations of Syrah.
+In recent years, Pierre’s children have been getting more involved at the domaine; but his own passion and influence still remain at the core of the impressive property.
+As well as being one of the top growers in St Joseph, Pierre is also one of a handful of producers realising the potential of Seyssuel to the north of the region.
+In total, he has over 60 parcels spread over 35 hectares in the Northern Rhône, which makes for an extremely comprehensive overview of everything these appellations have to offer.

 Côte-Rôtie is one of the most famous of the northern Rhône appellations, with some single vineyard cuvées now selling for the same prices as First Growth Bordeaux.
 It is the northernmost outpost of the Syrah grape.Côte-Rôtie translates as ‘roasted hillside’, as the south-facing slopes are exposed to the maximum-possible sunlight.
 Vines have been planted here since Roman times, although the appellation was only created in 1940.
 Today it covers 500 hectares, with 276 hectares of vineyards stretched across eight kilometres.